Part of the iFi Zen Mini-Series!

 I would either go with the original Zen DAC and Amp combo or the K5 Pro depending on your needs.
 If you really want to get a Zen CAN, just get the original for around $169.
 It’s a much better value than just an Amplifier (linked below).

 Many people have come back to me raving about how much they love the original Zen.
 It’s not under-powered, and it’s not distorted, no matter what some “Audiophile” snobs tell you.
+What is an Audiophile?
 It’s a fantastic product at a dirt-cheap price.
 People in this “hobby” tend to get really really elitist about this stuff, but at the end of the day, it’s just not that serious.

 So if your goal is to kick back and relax like a true “kick back and relax typa homie”, you don’t plan to do any console gaming with this rig, and you really don’t care about the extra ins and outs that the K5 Pro has, go with the Zen.